Hiroshi Sugimoto: Exhibitions

 His exhibition, "Lost Human Genetic Archive", at the Tokyo Photographic Art Museum in 2016, incorporated selected images from Dioramas, Seascapes, Theaters and the Sanjūsangen-dō series, among others.
 His exhibition at the Tel Aviv Museum of Art in 2018 featured 34 large-scale photographs from Sugimoto's central series.
+A retrospective of his work is currently showing at the Museum of Contemporary Art, Sydney (2024).

+In 2022, the Benesse Art Site on Naoshima opened the Hiroshi Sugimoto Gallery, showcasing work from throughout Sugimoto's career and art practice.

 Collections

 Sugimoto's work is held in numerous public collections including the Metropolitan Museum of Art, New York; Moderna Museet, Stockholm; Centre Georges Pompidou, Paris; Museum of Contemporary Art, Tokyo; Museum of Modern Art, New York; National Gallery, London; National Museum of Modern Art, Tokyo; Smithsonian Institution, Washington, D.C.; MACBA, Barcelona; and Tate Gallery, London.

 Odawara Art Foundation

 In 2009, Sugimoto established the Odawara Art Foundation to promote Japanese culture.
 In 2014, the Japan Society awarded a $6 million grant to the foundation.
 The money will go to the construction of a multidisciplinary arts complex in Odawara, about 60 miles west of Tokyo.
 The project is expected to be completed in spring 2016.
 The project includes an original 15th-century entrance gate, a minimalist exhibition space, a modern Japanese teahouse, and a contemporary Noh theater with a stage that appears to float above the sea.
 The foundation will produce joint productions with the Japan Society as well as artist-in-residency programs at the new complex.
 The two institutions will also collaborate on exhibitions and performances.
+It is based at Sugimoto's Enoura Observatory in Odawara.